nuru484/linked-list/README.md

 # The Odin Project Linked List Assignment

-This is a solution to the Odin Project LinkedList assignment, it is to implementing a Linked List data structure using two classes or factories: `LinkedList` and `Node`.
+This is a solution to the Odin Project LinkedList assignment, it is to implement a Linked List data structure using two classes or factories: `LinkedList` and `Node`.
 The `LinkedList` class will represent the full list, and the `Node` class will contain a `value` property and a link to the next node, both set as null by default.

 ## Linked List Class